PURSUE YOUR PASSION

 FAQs

 Proposals will be submitted and evaluated the semester preceding the funding disbursement.
 The proposal will include a budget for the project that identifies uses for the funds requested.
 If awarded, students will need to track funds spent and submit a progress report towards the end of the funded semester explaining how the funds were used.
 If a student spends less than their funded total per those progress reports, they will need to return the unspent funds if their project is ending that cycle.
-If their project is continuing to the next semester, the subsequent funding request will be lesser the amount that was not spent previously.
+If their project continues to the next semester, the funding will rollover to the next cycle.

 If it looks like you are going to run out of funds before you finish your project, please talk with Tori Nardinelli as soon as possible and we can explore options available to you.